The Ultimate Fighting Championship has had an absurd amount of classic fights:

 Simply put, Dustin Poirier versus Max Holloway at UFC 236 is one of the greatest lightweight fights ever.
 Both were miles ahead of the fighters they were in their first encounter in 2012.
 "Blessed" had become the defacto greatest featherweight of all time and was looking to get a second belt at 155, while Poirier sought to show cement his position as an elite level lightweight.
 This was one of those fights that certainly took a couple of months off the careers of both men, as they tore into each other for five championship rounds.

 After five years of being the best striker every time he stepped in the Octagon, this was a night where the Hawaiian wasn't, and actually was brutalized at times during the bout.
 However, he also showcased the heart of a lion and added a new layer to his growing legend.
 It was also a huge moment wherein victory, Poirier was finally reached his potential and was recognized as a legitimate pound-for-pound talent in the UFC.

 1. Robbie Lawler vs. Rory MacDonald II

-Rory MacDonald versus Robbie Lawler is not just the best UFC rematch of all time, it’s one of the best fights of all time.
-While Holloway and Poirier took months off each other in their epic rematch, their is no doubt “Ruthless” and “Red King” carved a couple years off the other in this bloody and ultra violent UFC 189 welterweight title fight.
-I’m sure it’s no coincident that both men’s win-loss record suffered after this caged melee.
-Since their legacy defining war, the pair have posted a 6-9-1 combined record.
-While they never reached these same peaks in their careers again, this fight will forever be etched in fight fan’s mind until the end of time.
+Rory MacDonald versus Robbie Lawler is not just the best UFC rematch of all time, it's one of the best fights of all time.
+While Holloway and Poirier took months off each other in their epic rematch, there is no doubt "Ruthless" and "Red King" carved a couple of years off the other in this bloody and ultra-violent UFC 189 welterweight title fight.
+I'm sure it's no coincidence that both men's win-loss record suffered after this caged melee.
+Since their legacy-defining war, the pair have posted a 6-9-1 combined record.
+While they never reached these same peaks in their careers again, this fight will forever be etched in fight fan's minds until the end of time.